U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-Assumption College, established in 1904 by the Augustinians of the Assumption, is a coeducational institution known for its classic liberal arts curriculum with strong academic programs in business and professional studies.
-Our 2,000 undergraduates choose from 40 majors and 45 minors and explore a rich Catholic intellectual tradition.
+Assumption College, established in 1904 by the Augustinians of the Assumption, is a coeducational institution known for its classic liberal arts curriculum and strong academic programs in business and professional studies.
+Our 2,050 undergraduates choose from 40 majors and 45 minors and explore a rich Catholic intellectual tradition.
 The academic atmosphere is distinguished by individual attention and the quest for personal excellence.
 Undergraduates and graduate students join with faculty and staff in a thriving academic, social, and spiritual community as they cultivate the academic skills and personal values they need to meet the demands of a constantly changing world.

 There is a culture of mentorship within the Assumption community that helps each individual develop a personal compass and find his or her path in life.
 This is reflected in the co-curricular life of the college.
 Students participate in more than 60 clubs and organizations that enable them to explore their different interests.
 Students join academically focused groups, arts and entertainment, media, student government, service organizations, sports and spiritual program initiatives.